Discover Minerva Pool in Dharawal National Park

 More Exploring Nearby

-The track to Minerva Pool is rather short, but luckily there are some more great hikes and sights nearby to explore.
+The track to Minerva Pool is relatively short, but there are more great hikes and sights nearby to explore and make a day of it.

 1. Jingga Track

-The Jingga Track is very similar to the walking track to Minerva Pool, and also leads to a beautiful natural water hole.
+The Jingga Track is similar to the walking track to Minerva Pool and also leads to a beautiful natural water hole.
 This slightly more challenging track starts at the Victoria Road fire trail, where the car park is.

 Be mindful that this walk is very steep, which makes the return trip all the more challenging.
-It’s worth the effort though, because the pool is very pretty.
+It’s worth the effort though, because the pool is beautiful.

 2. O’Hares Creek Lookout